-What is a Forensic Nurse?
+What Is a Forensic Nurse?

 What Does a Forensic Nurse Do?

+As previously mentioned, forensic nurses help gather evidence from their patients, who are often victims of a crime.
 A forensic nurse’s first role is a healthcare provider.
 They are often required to assess and treat minor injuries and illnesses in their patients.
 They may also be required to assist physicians in more complex procedures.

 While providing treatment, however, forensic nurses will also look for signs of “foul play”.
 For example, consider the forensic nurse treating the woman who supposedly ran into a door and broke her nose.
 Despite the fact that she was brought in by a seemingly worried and caring husband, the nurse can’t help but notice that the woman is unusually jumpy around him.
-Upon closer examination after the husband is asked the room, the forensic nurse finds multiple bruises on various parts of her body.
-These bruises, combined with the wariness toward the husband, may lead the forensic nurse to believe that the woman is not merely an accident prone woman, but a victim of spousal abuse.
+Upon closer examination, after the husband is asked the room, the forensic nurse finds multiple bruises on various parts of her body.
+These bruises, combined with the wariness toward the husband, may lead the forensic nurse to believe that the woman is not merely an accident-prone woman, but a victim of spousal abuse.

 A forensic nurse is also often in charge of collecting evidence in the event of a possible crime.
 In the case stated above, the nurse may take pictures of the bruises and record her observation of the attitude of the wife toward her husband.
 Forensic nurses may also be responsible for collecting evidence of sexual assault, assault, battery, neglect, and a dozen other disturbing crimes.